BirchJD/PiOBDII/README.txt

 for a PID code, add the PID code to the EML327 class using existing PID source code as a guide.
 And check the formatting of the data in the PID text file definitions.

+What does this mean for other vehicles:

+The trouble code reporting is standard to the OBDII protocol.
+So trouble code reporting should work.
+There are standard ISO trouble code descriptions which apply to all vehicles, these descriptions are present, and will be displayed with the trouble codes reported.
+Vehicle specific trouble codes will be reported, but with the description "[NO DESCRIPTION]", so you will still see the trouble code numbers which you can look up, or provide a lookup table for your own vehicle.

+The most common PIDs are supported, such as vehicle speed, engine speed, engine temperature, ...
+Any unsupported PIDs should appear with an unsupported message.
+You should be able to add them in the ELM327.py file.
+I am unlikely to have time to add them, but you can report them as missing and if I have time I will attempt to add them if you reply as to if they are working correctly after.